 The data bus transports raw data from a CPPS, as well as data from demonstrators, external simulators, or simulation modules.
-Cleaned and further pre-processed data is also published back to the data bus by the pre-processing modules.
-Therefore, the data volume and velocity are high, even though the entropy is still quite low, and interpretability is complicated.
-Entropy describes the average level of information in any new message in the context of information theory [42].
-The content in messages coming from the CPPS is often quite similar; therefore, the entropy is accordingly low.
+Cleaned and further pre-processed data is also published back to the data bus by the preprocessing modules.
+Therefore the data volume and velocity is high, even though the entropy is still quite low, and interpretability is complicated.
 Overall the data bus transports streams of real-time data.